6/26/2019

 Analyst, Baird

 Good morning, Marty and Efren.
-You mentioned that in the mid-market you ended up seeing good growth.
-And I'm wondering specifically, were there some new additions to the overall bundle that's arriving now?
+I was wondering, you mentioned that in the mid-market you ended up seeing good growth.
+And I'm wondering specifically, were there some new additions to the overall bundle that's driving that?
 What's the primary driver, do you think, of the improvement there?
-I'll leave it there for now.
+And I'll leave it there for now.

 speaker